Your Cart (0)

 Calculating Quality Improvement Value

-Quality improvements don't always have direct financial impact, but many do.
+Quality improvements do not always have direct financial impact, but many do.

 Quantifiable quality improvements:

-• AI-assisted document review catches errors before they become client problems (reduce error rate → reduce rework cost or client relationship damage)
+• AI-assisted document review catches errors before they become client problems, reducing rework cost or relationship damage

-• AI-generated content passes review at higher rates than manually written first drafts (reduce revision cycles → reduce time-to-publish)
+• AI-generated content passes review at higher rates than manually written first drafts, reducing revision cycles

-• AI monitoring catches production issues earlier (reduce time-to-detect → reduce incident cost)
+• AI monitoring catches production issues earlier, reducing mean-time-to-detect and incident cost

 The Full ROI Calculation